 Although the ending gives a firm support to the notions of family, marriage and having children, the rest of WATER FOR ELEPHANTS has some Romantic themes supporting adultery.
 Also, however, there are some moral elements supporting Jacob’s good intentions of wanting to protect people and animals from August’s violent rage.
 Thus, overall, this is a conflicted movie with both good and bad content.
 This leads to a strong, mixed pagan worldview.
 The movie also has some lewd moments and foul language that violate the biblical standards MOVIEGUIDE® follows.
 All in all, therefore, MOVIEGUIDE® advises extreme caution for WATER FOR ELEPHANTS.

+WATER FOR ELEPHANTS is a beautifully produced, compelling romantic drama with, however, conflicted content.
+Based on a popular novel, the movie tells in flashback what happened to an old man named Jacob in a pivotal year, 1931, when his parents suddenly died in a car accident.
+Before getting to his final exam, Jacob learns his father took out a big loan to pay Jacob’s way in veterinary school.
+Eventually, Jacob finds himself as the vet for a circus owned by a German immigrant with a violent temper.
+Complications ensue when Jacob falls in love with the man’s beautiful, emotionally abused younger wife.
 WATER FOR ELEPHANTS is entertaining and suspenseful, with excellent acting.
 Although the ending extols family, marriage and having children, the rest of WATER FOR ELEPHANTS has Romantic themes supporting adultery.
 There are, however, some moral elements concerning Jacob’s good intentions of wanting to protect people and animals from the circus owner’s violent wrath.
 Thus, overall, this is a conflicted movie with both good and bad.
 This leads to a mixed pagan worldview.
 The movie also has some lewd moments and foul language.
 MOVIEGUIDE® advises extreme caution regarding WATER FOR ELEPHANTS.